Welcome

 • Safari: View menu → Show Favorites Bar

-3. Drag the blue 🔖 Preview on GitHub button from that page up to your bookmarks bar.
+2. Drag the button below into your bookmarks bar.
 Do not click it — drag it.

-4. Confirm that a new bookmark labelled Preview on GitHub now appears in your bookmarks bar.
+1. Confirm that a new bookmark labelled Preview on GitHub now appears in your bookmarks bar.

 Day-to-day use